 The drive from Dublin to the pumpkin patch was grand, straight forward with the help of the google map directions linked on their Facebook page.
 Although we spent more time in the queue for the car park than we did on the motorway.
 The car-seat-hating-babog had a bit of a meltdown as we were waiting so it was quite stressful waiting.
 When we eventually got inside there were LOADS of parking spaces which really annoyed me but it was opening day so I’ll give the lads the benefit of the doubt.

 The big kid spotted someone with their face painted so that was first on our list.
 We asked a member of staff and they directed us to The Wicked Witch Inn, a large decorated marquee.
 Once inside I got myself a cup of witches brew (it was no Costa or Starbucks but it was grand for a euro).
-The big kid had her face painted, there were loads of girls doing it so there were no queues and it was free too.
+The big kid had her face painted, there were loads of girls doing it so there were no queues and it was free.
 They had some Halloween treats for the kids including spooky cupcakes to chocolate covered marshmallow, cheap as chips compared to some places we’ve been, the cupcakes were €1.50 and the marshmallow sticks were 50c each.
 I got the kids cups of diluted blackcurrant and we weren’t charged for them so I’m assuming they are free or the lady made a boo boo and I’m hanging her to dry now.

 Unfortunately, I assumed as it was a ticketed event they would have electronic payment on site, how wrong was I!
-Thankfully I had about fifteen in cash in the car so I let the kids decide whether then wanted to buy Pumpkins or get caramel apples, their kids, they choose the sweet treats of course.
+Thankfully I had about fifteen in cash in the car so I let the kids decide whether they wanted to buy Pumpkins or get caramel apples, their kids, they choose the sweet treats of course.
 We filled up on smartie and caramel covered apples and went to a little storytelling show just behind the little hut selling the apples.

 There weren’t many carts available from what I could see, the big kid was a bit disappointed as she hung around the entrance for a bit trying to get her hands on one to pull the toddler around.
 Pumpkins were priced at €5 for small to €15 for a large, pricey in my opinion but considering the entrance is so cheap they have to make money somehow so it evens it off a little.